dydxprotocol/solo/README.md

 market size were $50M in TVL, and a whale deposited $1B in UST, it would put too much stress on the system, since that much LINK would outweigh every other asset deposited by orders of magnitude.
 If a `maxWei` is set that is higher than the current TVL, all new actions involving that currency must lower the TVL or keep it the same.
-- Added `maxNumberOfMarketsWithBalancesAndDebt` to `RiskParams` which limits how many assets a user can hold in the same account index, if the user has any active debt.
+- Added `accountMaxNumberOfMarketsWithBalances` to `RiskParams` which limits how many assets a user can hold in the same account index, if the user has any active debt.
 This number was initialized to be sufficiently high, at `32`, meaning a user could use up to 31 assets as collateral when borrowing one asset, or conversely, 1 asset as collateral and borrow up to 31 different assets.
 This limits the stress that can be put on the system gas-wise, whereby a user could add many